JeschkeLab/DeerLab/docsrc/source/api/dipolarkernel.rst

 =========================================

-Additional settings can be specified by parameter/value pairs.
+Additional settings can be specified via name-value pairs.
 All property names are case insensitive and the property-value pairs can be passed in any order after the required input arguments have been passed..

 .. code-block:: matlab